-- Open the burger menu in the Monitoreal Secure Guard app and go to the Dashboard. - 2.
-Verify that you are connected to the device that you intend to update by checking the device name at the top.
+- 1. Open the Monitoreal Secure Guard app and open the burger menu and go to the Dashboard. - Verify that you are connected to the device that you intend to update by checking the device name at the top.
 If necessary, select a different device on the Devices page. - 3.
 Tap the green menu button at the bottom-center and select System. - 4.
 Tap Check for update and then start the update if an update is available. - 5.
 Automatic updates can be toggled in the settings 2 of the System page.